Reflects Australian immigration law as at 1 September 2018.

 - If your sponsor has died.

-How do I advise Immigration about the breakdown of my relationship?
+How do I advise the Department of Home Affairs about the breakdown of my relationship?

-If your relationship with your partner has ended you have an obligation to inform the Department of Immigration about the change in your circumstances.
-It is also important to advise the Department of Immigration of your new address and contact details.
+If your relationship with your partner has ended, you have an obligation to inform the Department of Home Affairs (Department) about the change in your circumstances.
+It is also important to advise the Department of your new address and contact details.

 There are several ways you can tell the Department about the change in your circumstances: